qaalabs/DE5M4/trainer/day1-ex2.md

 - Sketch what metrics will be displayed
 - Note what data sources would be needed
 - Indicate how often data would refresh
-- Show how information would be visualized
+- Show how information would be visualised

 #### Step 3: First Requirement Change (1 minute)